-There must be at least two exits remote from each other in each activity area of the condition.
+There must be at least two exits remote from each other in each activity area of the center.

-All exits must be marked, including fire exits, by signs having letters at least six (a) inches high whose principal strokes are at least three-fourths of an inch wide.
-When illuminated exit signs are installed they must be maintained in operable of the floor area.
-G
+(a) All exits must be marked, including fire exits, by signs having letters at least six inches high whose principal strokes are at least three-fourths of an inch wide.

+When illuminated exit signs are installed they must be maintained in operable condition. (b)